stabilaprotocol/java-stabila/docs/implement-a-customized-actuator-en.md

 # Customized SumActuator

-Having a tailored actuator is key to building a java-tron-based customized public chain.
-This article illustrates how to develop a java-tron-based `SumActuator`.
+Having a tailored actuator is key to building a java-stabila-based customized public chain.
+This article illustrates how to develop a java-stabila-based `SumActuator`.

 Actuator module is divided into 4 different methods that are defined in the `Actuator` interface: